aladdin-afk/Anki-Android/README.md

 Help
 ----
 Check the [user manual](https://ankidroid.org/docs/manual.html) and the wiki for usage instructions.
-See the [help page](https://ankidroid.org/docs/help.html) for how to submit a bug report or contact a project member, etc.
+See the [help page](https://ankidroid.org/docs/help.html) for how to submit a bug report or to contact a project member, etc.

 Contribute
 ----------